Chapter 2 Introduction to Git

 You only do it once!
 Cloning a repository only happens the first time you use it.
 After that, you make use of the pull command to bring new changes down from the remote repository to your local one.

-- Get the Github link for the repository you want to clone; you can find this on the landing page of the Github repository (we will see how to find this in section 2!)
+- Go to the GitHub link for the repository you want to clone; you can find this on the repository’s main page, typically under the green “Code”

-- In the final box, browse to select a location to clone to.
-In Cloud R, your home directory (~) is a good choice.
+- Create project as subdirectory of: Browse to select a location where the repository will be cloned.
+In Cloud R, your home directory (~) is a suitable choice

-After this step, all of the remaining stages take place in the git window in the top right of your screen.
+After this step, all the remaining stages take place in the Git window panel in the top right of your screen.

 What’s happening in the command line when you do this